studerw/td-ameritrade-client/README.md

 ```
 mvn failsafe:integration-test
 ```

-Don't worry - no purchases or transfers (to @studerw's account) will be made :/.
-Basically we just check login and quote methods only.

 ## Login Parameters
 The client only requires a Client ID and Refresh Token.
 The refresh token expires every 90 days.